 Cover your bases before posting a job.

-Understand Where You Will Find Your Applicants
+Where to Find Applicants

 Before you start recruiting, define the size of your search area.
 Think about where qualified applicants are most likely to be and decide how broad or narrow you want the search to be.